junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

 "What are you going to do to them?"
-Cas glares at Grayle, as Dean and Amy are pushed out of the door.
+Cas glares at Grayle, as Dean and Amy are pushed out the door.
 He wants nothing more than to follow, to strike them down and bring Dean to somewhere safe, bring everyone to somewhere safe.
-He hates the way his feet shake and he can't quite feel his grace or his wings -- he hates being weak and doing nothing but watching Dean suffer, and that is where all his thought centers.
+He hates the way his feet shake and he can't quite feel his grace or his wings -- he hates being weak and doing nothing but watching Dean suffer, and that is where all his thoughts center.
 But Grayle makes a gesture, pointing a finger at him, catching his attention.

 "I'd worry about yourself first if I were you, sweetheart," Grayle says in an almost sweet voice, gesturing at the light switch his left hand is still hovering over.
 "And don't you move.
 You do anything, lights off, she dies."
 He shifts that index finger at River.
-River tries to struggle again, but her wrist is held so tight by the Angel, there is not any chance of slipping off.
+River tries to struggle again, but her wrist is held so tightly by the Angel, there is not any chance of slipping off.

 The lines around Cas's eyes are pressed tight.
 He glances at River, then meets the Doctor's eyes.
 He forces his fists lower, inch by inch.